Xilinx/Vitis-AI-Tutorials/Design_Tutorials/18-mpsocdpu-pre-post-pl-acc/README.md

 *Figure 4.
 Pre-processing IMP step with Vitis HLS*

-Note that the file [dpupreproc_defines.h](files/preproc/hls/src/dpupreproc_defines.h) must have the line ``#define ARM_HOST`` commented.
+**Note:** The [dpupreproc_defines.h](files/preproc/hls/src/dpupreproc_defines.h) file must have the  ``#define ARM_HOST`` line commented.

-As you see from figure 4, after Place-And-Route, the accelerator consumes the following resources: 5073 LUT, 8555 FF, 2 BRAM and 33 DSP from the  MPSoC ZU9 device  with a minimum clock period of 2.43ns, which corresponds to  410MHz maximum clock frequency.
+As you can see from figure 4, after Place-And-Route, the accelerator consumes the following resources: 5073 LUT, 8555 FF, 2 BRAM, and 33 DSP from the  MPSoC ZU9 device  with a minimum clock period of 2.43ns, which corresponds to  410MHz maximum clock frequency.

-Figure 3 reports the cycle accurate simulation (coSIM step), considering the amount of clock cycles to process the whole image before sending it back to DDR memory, the latency of this kernel is  given by 37853 (cycles) x 2.43ns (clock period) = 0.092ms.
+Figure 3 shows the cycle accurate simulation (coSIM step).
+Considering the amount of clock cycles to process the whole image before sending it back to DDR memory, the latency of this kernel is  given by 37853 (cycles) x 2.43ns (clock period) = 0.092ms.

 Even assuming a longer clock period of 5ns (corresponding to 200MHz clock frequency) the latency would become 0.189ms.

-Note that this latency is the time to process the entire frame (224x224x3) of pixels because this is the way Vitis HLS works if you want to do a functional cycle accurate simulation (acknowledged as "coSIM") of the accelerator.
-But in itself this core has a real latency of few dozens of clock cycles.
-Such effective latency could be exploited either by using AXI4 Streaming interfaces (which are not accepted by the DPU core, which is unable to work in a streaming mode) instead of full MAXI4 interfaces or by adding a ping-pong buffer of few image lines among the Pre-processing accelerator and the external DDR memory.
+**Note:** This latency is the time to process the entire frame (224x224x3) of pixels because this is the way Vitis HLS works if you want to do a functional cycle-accurate simulation (acknowledged as "coSIM") of the accelerator.
+But the core has a real latency of a few dozens of clock cycles in itself.
+Such effective latency could be exploited either by:
+- Using AXI4 Streaming interfaces (which are not accepted by the DPU core because it cannot work in a streaming mode) instead of full MAXI4 interfaces or,
+- Adding a ping-pong buffer of a few image lines among the Pre-processing accelerator and the external DDR memory.

 ## 2.2 Post-processing Kernel